 In selecting candidates for this programme we shall be looking for:

-- One other subject to at least the level of an ‘A’ at A level.
+- One or more other subjects to a high level equivalent to A level.
 Preferably there will be some non-scientific study.

 - Some demonstration of leadership in some of their wide-ranging extra-curricular activities.

 - An interest in technical or engineering subjects.

 - A real grasp of some sort of activity that requires technical understanding.
 This last is understood in the widest sense so a good grasp of the technical aspects of some sport, music, theatre, modelling etc.